 Check out CIT on WXXI Connections:

 www.wxxinews.org/post/connections-mentorship-teachersRochester's Career in Teaching (CIT) ProgramCareer in Teaching (CIT) was established in 1987 as a collaborative effort between the Rochester Teachers Association and the Rochester City School District.
 Its focus is providing one-on-one professional support for teachers using a Peer Assistance and Review (PAR) program.
-The CIT Program's goals are to retain high quality teachers and to strengthen teaching and learning in our district through peer coaching in the spirit of a true profession.View current CIT program data in our slideshow here: CIT Program Slides.In order to be eligible for Professional Certification, all teachers with Initial Certification are required by New York State to receive mentoring during their first year of teaching.
-First year teachers, called Interns, are paired with vetted, trained Lead Teacher-Mentors based on their certification areas.
+The CIT Program's goals are to retain high quality teachers and to strengthen teaching and learning in our district through peer coaching in the spirit of a true profession.View current CIT program descriptions and data in our slideshow here: CIT Program Slides.In order to be eligible for Professional Certification, all teachers with Initial Certification are required by New York State to receive mentoring during their first year of teaching.
+First year teachers, called Interns, are paired with vetted, trained Lead Teacher-Mentors based on their certification areas (see CIT Guidebook for Interns).
 Mentors provide intensive support to new teachers, guided by the four Domains of the Danielson "Framework for Teaching:" Planning and Preparation, Classroom Environment, Instruction, and Professional Responsibilities (see CIT Teacher Evaluation Guide).Some of a mentor's responsibilities include the following:

 Teachers who are receiving their first Masters Degree in order to complete NYS certification requirements are eligible to receive tuition reimbursement.
 Find information here: www.rcsdk12.org/CIT/Tuition.